evilpanda009/evilpanda009/README.md

 - ⚡ Fun fact: ...
 -->

-#### I'm Siddh, Second Year EEE Undergrad at BITS Pilani, Goa Campus.
+#### I'm Siddh, Pre-Final Year Undergrad at BITS Pilani, Goa Campus.
 - 🌱 I’m currently exploring Deep Learning for computer vision
 - 📲 I have worked on Android Development in native Android as well as Flutter
 - 🔮 Interested in controls, automation and perception for Robotics